anastasiaclark/GEP662_Spring2018/syllabus.md

 Classes will start on time, and lateness or absence will count against your class participation grade unless there is an emergency or it is cleared with the professor in a timely fashion before class.
 If you miss a session, it is your responsibility to check with your classmates for notes and other course materials.

 * **Cellphone and Computers use**
 Please use the computers only for class-related work.
-Don't browse social media or shopping webistes.
+Don't browse social media or shopping websites.
 We have a lot of material to cover and will be moving at fast pace.
-If you get distracted and miss the infomration, we won't have time to go back and explain it to you again.
+If you get distracted and miss the information, we won't have time to go back and explain it to you again.
 Please understand that the use of cellphones and other similar devices is not permitted during midterm and quizes.

-Since the lectures take place in a computer lab, the following additional rules apply:
- * Absolutely NO drinking or eating of any kind in the lab
- * No printing of any materials without permission from the instructor or the lab manager

 * **Incompletes**
 A grade of incomplete will only be considered if you are clearly making a good faith effort to complete the course (i.e., attending regularly, participating in discussions) and have a good reason for not completing the work.